Liuzhou Guangxi, China Travel Guide

 LZH focuses on domestic routes.
 International flights land at larger Chinese airports first.

 Domestic flight availability generally consistent.
-Prices change during peak seasons (Spring Festival, National Day of independence, summer holidays).
+Prices change during peak seasons (Chinese New Year, National Day of independence, summer holidays).
 Book in advance for better rates.
 Check Dollar Flight Club and Skyscanner for deals.

 LZH is a small airport with basic facilities (check-in, baggage claim, limited dining/retail).
 NNG and KWL offer more extensive facilities, including international services and a wider range of dining and shopping.

-From LZH: Airport shuttle, taxi, or ride-sharing.
+From LZH: Airport bus, taxi, or ride-sharing.
 From NNG/KWL: High-speed train to Liuzhou Rail Depot is often fastest.
-Long-distance buses are cheaper but slower.
+Long-cross-country buses cost less but slower.
 Private transfers are an option.

 Not applicable for Liuzhou; it is an inland city with no ferry services or cruise ports connecting it to other major regions.